Theoretical and experimental status of rare charm decays: Charming opportunities to probe the Standard Model with null tests

 \subsection{Rare radiative charm decays}

 Complementary information with respect to semi-leptonic decays on NP couplings can be obtained from radiative decays.
 Decays $D^0\to V\gamma$, where $V$ is a light vector meson, are induced by the operators $\mathcal{O}_{1,2}^q$, $\mathcal{O}_7^{(\prime)}$ and $\mathcal{O}_8^{(\prime)}$, see Eq.~\eqref{eq:operators}.
-In Ref.~\refcite{deBoer:2017que}, branching fractions were estimated using two different methods: First, a QCD based approach adopted from $B$ physics~\cite{Bosch:2001gv,Bosch:2004nd}, where leading power corrections $\sim 1/m_c$ are computed.
+In Ref.~\refcite{deBoer:2017que}, branching fractions were estimated using two different methods: First, a QCD-based approach adopted from $B$ physics\cite{Bosch:2001gv,Bosch:2004nd}, where leading power corrections $\sim 1/m_c$ are computed.
 The approach is limited by large uncertainties on hadronic parameters, which could be constrained by a measurement of the branching fraction of $\Dp\to \rho^+\gamma$ in the future.
-Second, a hybrid approach combining heavy quark effective theory and chiral Lagrangian~\cite{Fajfer:1997bh, Fajfer:1998dv}, which leads to predictions comparable to calculations of previous work, see Refs~\refcite{Khodjamirian:1995uc,Burdman:1995te} for details.
+Second, a hybrid approach combining heavy quark effective theory and chiral Lagrangian\cite{Fajfer:1997bh, Fajfer:1998dv}, which leads to predictions comparable to calculations of previous work, see Refs.~\refcite{Khodjamirian:1995uc} and \refcite{Burdman:1995te} for details.
 Table~\ref{tab:Dphigamma_DKstar0gamma_branching_ratios} shows the SM predictions for the branching fractions of \Dzpg, \Dzkg and \Dzrg decays as obtained in the two main approaches of Ref.~\refcite{deBoer:2017que}.
-The SM branching fractions are $\sim 10^{-5}-10^{-4}$ and therefore approximately one to three orders of magnitude above those of resonant-dominated semi-leptonic decays discussed in Sect.~\ref{sec:LU} - \ref{sec:asymmetriesExp}.
+The SM branching fractions are $\sim$\,$10^{-5}\hbox{--}10^{-4}$ and therefore approximately one to three orders of magnitude above those of resonant-dominated semi-leptonic decays discussed in Secs.~\ref{sec:LU}--\ref{sec:asymmetriesExp}.

-$CP$--asymmetries in radiative decays constitute SM null tests.
-NP models can induce large \CP asymmetries up to $\leq 10\%$ \cite{deBoer:2017que,Isidori:2012yx,Lyon:2012fk}.
-Furthermore, the angular distribution of the photon encodes information on its chirality~\cite{Adolph:2018hde,deBoer:2018zhz,Adolph:2020ema,Biswas:2017eyn} and provides additional opportunities to search for NP.
-Rare radiate charm decays have also been studied in \textit{e.g.} Refs. ~\refcite{Fajfer:2002gp,Prelovsek:2000xy,Dimou:2012un,Dias:2017nwd}.
+CP asymmetries in radiative decays constitute SM null tests.
+NP models can induce large CP asymmetries up to $\leq 10\%$\cite{deBoer:2017que,Isidori:2012yx,Lyon:2012fk}.
+Furthermore, the angular distribution of the photon encodes information on its chirality\cite{Adolph:2018hde,deBoer:2018zhz,Adolph:2020ema,Biswas:2017eyn} and provides additional opportunities to search for NP.
+Rare radiative charm decays have also been studied in e.g.~Refs.~\refcite{Fajfer:2002gp,Prelovsek:2000xy,Dimou:2012un} and \refcite{Dias:2017nwd}.